Skip to main content

 10. Never Be Afraid to Ask For Financial Support

 Probably the greatest piece of church planting advice anyone can give is to never stop asking for financial support.
-Churches have seen record numbers of tithes plummeting, but that’s because these same churches take two approaches to fundraising and financial support:
+Look at church tithing records from just about any church...
+Tithes are plummeting, but that’s because these same churches take two approaches to fundraising and financial support:

 • God will provide